twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 There are two Falcor-related dependencies.
 The first, `FalcorServer`, will be used to forward API requests to the most appropriate handler.
 The `Router` is what we will use to _define_ all these handlers.
 Each handler will be tied to a route string, which defines the type of model data associated with the request.
 While this may all seem a bit mysterious now, it will become clearer before the server-side section is complete.

-The other three dependencies help us to server static resources and parse HTTP requests into a more manageable form.
+The other three dependencies help us to serve static resources and parse HTTP requests into a more manageable form.
 For example, `express` listens to all HTTP requests on a specific port and either serves up static resources (such as our JS and HTML files) or routes the request to a more specific handler, such as our Falcor `Router`.

 Let's also define our data store.
-Again, for simplicity, let's just maintain our data directly in our node server via a simple JavaScript object:
+Again, for simplicity, we will maintain our data directly in our node server via a simple JavaScript object:

 ```javascript
 var data = {